Fazizzz/Reverse-Vaccine-Design-Workflow/README.md

-Appendix Figure 4: Appendix figure for 3D structure of Protein 1 with continuous epitopes predicted by ElliPro31 highlighted in ranked order.
+Appendix Figure 4: Appendix figure for 3D structure of Protein 1 with continuous epitopes predicted by ElliPro<sup>31</sup> highlighted in ranked order.
 Main structural backbone of Protein 1 is hidden to only show epitopes.
 Ranking is based on protrusion index (PI) score which indicates how accessible and immunogenic the epitope is.
 The top five epitopes are shown with Epitope 1 being the most immunogenic and likely to bind an antibody (score = 0.8) and Epitope 5 being the least in the figure (score = 0.7).
-There were 16 total epitopes predicted.
+There were sixteen total epitopes predicted.

-Appendix Figure 5: Appendix figure for 3D structure of Protein 1 with discontinuous epitopes predicted by ElliPro31 highlighted in ranked order.
+Appendix Figure 5: Appendix figure for 3D structure of Protein 1 with discontinuous epitopes predicted by ElliPro<sup>31</sup> highlighted in ranked order.
 Main structural backbone of Protein 1 is hidden to only show epitopes.
 Ranking is based on protrusion index (PI) score which indicates how accessible and immunogenic the epitope is.
 The top five epitopes are shown with Epitope 1 being the most immunogenic and likely to bind an antibody (score = 0.74) and Epitope 5 being the least in the figure (score = 0.5).